 Professor Elimelech’s Scopus Author ID: 56265688700

 Professor Elimelech received his B.S. and M.S. degrees from the Hebrew University of Jerusalem and his Ph.D. in Environmental Engineering from Johns Hopkins University in 1989.
 In his first appointment, Elimelech served as professor and vice chair of the Department of Civil and Environmental Engineering at UCLA.
 Upon coming to Yale in 1998, he founded Yale’s Environmental Engineering Program.
 The program rose to international prominence and has been ranked in the top 10 of the U.S. News & World Report’s Graduate Engineering Rankingsfor the past six years.

 Professor Elimelech’s research is in the general area of the water-energy nexus.
 Specifically, the research in his group involves: (i) membrane-based processes for energy-efficient desalination and wastewater reuse, (ii) advanced materials for next-generation environmental separation and water decontamination technologies, and (iii) environmental applications of nanomaterials.

 Professor Elimelech has received numerous major awards in recognition of his research.
-Notable among these are the Eni Award for Protection of the Environment in 2015, election to the National Academy of Engineering in 2006 and the Chinese Academy of Engineering in 2017, and the Australian Academy of Technology and Engineering in 2021, and the Canadian Academy of Engineering in 2022; and the Clarke Prize for excellence in water research in 2005.
+Notable among these are the Eni Award for Protection of the Environment in 2015; election to the National Academy of Engineering in 2006, the Chinese Academy of Engineering in 2017, and the Australian Academy of Technology and Engineering in 2021, and the Canadian Academy of Engineering in 2022; and the Clarke Prize for excellence in water research in 2005.

 Professor Elimelech has authored more than 500 refereed journal publications, including invited review articles in Science and Nature, and is a co-author of the book Particle Deposition and Aggregation (1995).
 He is a Clarivate (Web of Science) Highly Cited Researcher.